Complexity and Misspecification: For Online Publication

 \subsection{Welfare Comparison}

 This appendix complements Section \ref{sec:wel} by isolating a class of environments in which increasing complexity aversion is \textit{welfare-improving}: it raises the agent's long-run realized payoff under the true DGP, even though it makes the agent more conservative over time.
-The key mechanism is that when the true DGP actually favors the safe arm, eliminating safe--risky cycles prevents the agent from over--experimenting with the risky action.
+The key mechanism is that when the true DGP actually favors the safe arm, eliminating safe-risky cycles prevents the agent from over-experimenting with the risky action.
 Formally, we distinguish the agent's robust objective (which depends on $\bar{\mu}$) from an ex-post payoff criterion evaluated under the true DGP.
-For any mixed action $\alpha\in\Delta(A)$ define its objective expected payoff by $U^\star(\alpha) := \sum_{a\in A}\alpha(a) \bar u^\star(a)$ and $\bar u^\star(a) := \sum_{y\in Y} p^\star_a(y)u(a,y),$ where $p^\star=(p_a^\star)_{a\in A}\in\Delta(Y)^A$ is the true DGP.
+For any mixed action $\alpha\in\Delta(A)$ define its objective expected payoff by $U^\star(\alpha) := \sum_{a\in A}\alpha(a) \bar u^\star(a)$ and $\bar u^\star(a) := \sum_{y\in Y} p^\star_a(y)u(a,y),$ where $\m{p}^\star=(p_a^\star)_{a\in A}\in\Delta(Y)^A$ is the true DGP.
 Notice that the criterion above depends only on outcomes in the sense that it does \emph{not} attach any direct welfare value to model simplicity.
-Proposition \ref{thm:welfare_improvement} is a welfare comparison, whose assumptions are discussed below: \begin{itemize} \item[(i)] pins down the ex-post ranking of actions under $p^\star$: the safe arm $s$ is strictly better than the risky arm $r$ in objective expected utility.
-Thus, any positive long--run weight on $r$ is an ex-post payoff loss.
+Proposition \ref{thm:welfare_improvement} is a welfare comparison, whose assumptions are discussed below: \begin{itemize} \item[(i)] pins down the ex-post ranking of actions under $\m{p}^\star$: the safe arm $s$ is strictly better than the risky arm $r$ in objective expected utility.
+Thus, any positive long-run weight on $r$ is an ex-post payoff loss.

-\item[(ii)] formalizes the baseline dynamic pathology in the $\bar{\mu}=0$ model: even though $s$ is ex-post optimal by (i), there exists a $0$--optimal policy whose $\Lambda$--limit frequency $\alpha^0$ assigns positive long--run probability to both $r$ and $s$.
-This captures robustness--driven endogenous safe--risky cycles, which imply $\alpha^0(r)>0$.
+\item[(ii)] formalizes the baseline dynamic pathology in the $\bar{\mu}=0$ model: even though $s$ is ex-post optimal by (i), there exists a $0$-optimal policy whose $\Lambda$-limit frequency $\alpha^0$ assigns positive long-run probability to both $r$ and $s$.
+This captures robustness-driven endogenous safe-risky cycles, which imply $\alpha^0(r)>0$.

-\item[(iii)] is the high--$\bar{\mu}$ stabilization condition: the uniform entropy gap (Assumption \ref{ass:uniform_entropy_gap}) together with the additional condition in Theorem \ref{thm:mu_kills_cycles}(ii) ensures that for all $\bar{\mu}\ge\bar{\mu}^{\ast}$ the mixed $c$--robust equilibrium is unique and selects the safe arm in the long run, i.e., $\alpha^{\bar{\mu}}(s)=1$.
-In other words, sufficiently strong complexity aversion eliminates the safe--risky cycles of (ii). \end{itemize}
+\item[(iii)] is the high-$\bar{\mu}$ stabilization condition: the uniform entropy gap (Assumption \ref{ass:uniform_entropy_gap}) ensures that for all $\bar{\mu}\in[\bar{\mu}^*,1/\bar{\lambda}^2)$, the mixed $c$-robust equilibrium selects the safe arm in the long run, i.e., $\alpha^{\bar{\mu}}(s)=1$.
+In other words, sufficiently strong complexity aversion eliminates the safe-risky cycles of (ii). \end{itemize}